-The proposed wind energy facility subject project is to the requirements of the Environmental Impact Assessment Regulations (EIA Regulations) published in Government Notice 28753 of 21 April 2006, in terms of Section 24(5) of the National Environmental Management Act (NEMA, No 107 of 1998).
-In terms of sections 24 and 24D of NEMA, as read with Government R385 Notices (Regulations 27-36) and R387, a Scoping and EIA are required to be undertaken for this proposed project.
+The proposed wind energy facility project is subject requirements of the Environmental Impact Assessment Regulations (EIA Regulations) published Government Notice 28753 of 21 April 2006, in terms of Section 24(5) of the National Environmental Management Act (NEMA, No 107 of 1998).
+In terms of sections 24 and 24D of NEMA, as with read Government Notices R385

+(Regulations 27-36) and R387, a Scoping and EIA are required to be undertaken for this proposed project.

-The National Department of Environmental Affairs and Tourism (DEAT) is the competent authority for this project as Eskom is a statutory body.
+The Department National of Environmental Affairs and Tourism (DEAT) is the competent authority for this project as Eskom is a statutory body.
 An application for authorisation has been accepted by DEAT (under Application Reference number 12/12/20/913).
 Through the decision-making process, DEAT will be supported by the Western Cape Department of Environmental Affairs and Development Planning (DEA&DP).

-The scoping phase for the proposed Wind Energy Facility on the West Coast forms part of the EIA process and has been undertaken in accordance with the EIA Regulations.
-This Draft Scoping Report aimed to identify potential issues associated with the proposed project, and define the extent of studies required within the EIA.
+The scoping phase for the proposed Wind Energy Facility on the West Coast forms part of the EIA process has been undertaken and accordance with the EIA Regulations.
+This Final Scoping Report aims to identify potential issues associated with the proposed project, and define the extent of studies required within the EIA.
 This was achieved through an evaluation of the proposed project involving specialists with expertise relevant to the nature of the project and the study area, the project proponent, as well as a consultation process with key stakeholders that included both relevant government authorities and interested and affected parties (I&APs).